Sporting ends 19-year title drought in Portuguese league

 The victory left Sporting eight points ahead of second-place Porto with two rounds to go.
 Benfica, which won 3-1 at last-place Nacional de Madeira earlier on Tuesday, was 12 points back in third place.

-Sporting’s title comes three years after the club endured one of the worst crises in club history when dozens of fans with their faces covered forced their way into the team’s training complex and assaulted players and staff.
+Sporting’s 19th league title comes three years after the club endured one of the worst crises in its history when dozens of fans with their faces covered forced their way into the team’s training complex and assaulted players and staff.
 The shocking attack, which attracted worldwide headlines, came after Sporting missed out on a Champions League berth, which compounded ongoing internal disputes involving players, club directors and its controversial president at the time.

 No fans were allowed inside of Sporting’s Alvalade Stadium but thousands of supporters had gathered across the city of Lisbon in hopes of being able to celebrate the much-anticipated title.